SWGEmu-Community-Contributions/DevEnv/README.md

 # The following scripts are also useful...

 ack - Nice source grep tool (try: cd ~/workspace/MMOCoreORB/src; ack PlanetManager)

+prime - Provides info to set sudo permissions. bang - dl and install scripts as root setup - dl and install scripts as sudo godmode - sets acct with ID=1 to Admin (15).
+Run after first acct is created.

 myip -  display the ip of the VM and login port for quick configuration of the windows client